sfu-rsl/symrustc/README.rst

 SymRustC
 ********

-SymRustC is a novel hybrid fuzzer for Rust combining concolic execution using SymCC and fuzzing using LibAFL.
+SymRustC is a hybrid fuzzer for Rust combining concolic execution using SymCC and fuzzing using LibAFL.

 Installation
 ============

-We first suppose that \ ``$PWD``\  is at the root directory of the SymRustC project, and that Docker is installed.
-The execution of \ ``./build_remote.sh``\  will install SymRustC inside a fresh Docker container, copy some examples we provide in \ ``$PWD``\  to the container, and open a sub-shell for the user to manually run SymRustC on the desired examples.
-Note that \ ``./build_remote.sh``\  does not modify anything in \ ``$PWD``\ .
+We assume that you have Docker installed and this repo is cloned into \ ``$PWD``\.
+The execution of \ ``./build_remote.sh``\  will install SymRustC inside a fresh Docker container, copy some examples we provide in \ ``$PWD``\  to the container, and open a shell for the user inside the container.
+Note that \ ``./build_remote.sh``\
+does not modify anything in \ ``$PWD``\ .
 In the same spirit, the Docker container is currently configured to be minimally invasive.
-It will be removed once the sub-shell exits: any modifications made inside it will irremediably be lost.
-One way to make modifications persistent though is to mount a volume folder on the host into the guest
+It will be removed once the shell exits: any modifications made inside it will immediately be lost.
+One way to make modifications persistent is to mount a volume folder on the host into the guest container:
-container:
 `https://docs.docker.com/engine/reference/commandline/run <https://docs.docker.com/engine/reference/commandline/run/>`_.

-Technically, \ ``./build_remote.sh``\  is downloading an uploaded image that we have already built using a local \ ``./build_all.sh``\ .
-At the time of writing, the upload is manually performed, so some best efforts have been made for the image to represent one of the latest states of the SymRustC project, if not the last.
-If some network problems happen during the image retrieval, or to get the most accurate version, one can always execute \ ``./build_all.sh``\  instead of \ ``./build_remote.sh``\  to get the same result, and be able to run SymRustC.
+\ ``./build_remote.sh``\  downloads an uploaded image
+that we have already built using a local \ ``./build_all.sh``\ .
+At the time of writing, the upload is manually performed, so some best efforts have been made for the image to represent one of the latest versions of the SymRustC project, if not the last.
+If some network problems happen during the image retrieval, or to get the most recent version, one can always execute \ ``./build_all.sh``\  instead of \ ``./build_remote.sh``\  to get the same result, and be able to run SymRustC.

-Usage (inside the sub-shell container)
+Usage (inside the container's shell)
 ======================================

 SymRustC comes with two main scripts: a pure concolic engine